![]() ![]() Choose another writer in this calendar:

 1950s critic Edmund Wilson proposed that Agnon receive the Nobel Prize.

-In 1962 the city of Jerusalem made him an honorary citizen, and he came
+The city of Jerusalem made him an honorary citizen in 1962; he came

 to be regarded as an Israeli national institution.
 When the critic Baruch Kurzweil asked Agnon in 1956 what he